ichim/LeafletForBlazor-NuGet/README.md

 ### Using Esri plugins ###

 Esri is the most important player in the GIS market.
 Esri software solutions are complete and guarantee high performance.
 In addition, Esri offers users many open and/or freely used software solutions.
+You can freely use the power of esri tools, only on the basis of an _Esri API Key code_

 ### Extending the Leaflet API with esri Basemaps plugin ###